YLee2121/gitEdu/README.md

 - Step 2: work on your personal repo
 - Step 3: create a different branch (pick your own branch name)
 - Step 4: work on the job and commit it (tip: do tiny commit rather than heavy commit)
 - Step 5: I make a unit test template in ./unit_test folder.
 Due to the python dependency issue, I will test the interior package function in ./unit_test folder.
 You can refer the ./unit_test/main_test.py file to build your own operator_test.py file.
+You need to go inside the ./unit_test folder and then run the testing file.
+For example,

+        $ cd ./unit_test

+        $ python3 main_test.py

 - Step 6: merge the working branch into the main branch
 - Step 7: open a Pull Request on github
 - Step 8: I will check the Pull Request and do code review on github